aws-samples/eks-workshop/content/statefulset/statefulset.md

 ```
 kubectl get -w statefulset
 ```
+It will take few minutes for pods to initialize and have statefulset created.
-DESIRED is the replicas number you define at StatefulSet.
+**DESIRED** is the replicas number you define at StatefulSet.
 ```
 NAME      DESIRED   CURRENT   AGE
 mysql     3         1         8s